kjhealy/gssr/README.md

 #> Package loaded.
 To attach the GSS data, type data(gss_all) at the console.
 #> For the codebook, type data(gss_doc).
 #> For the panel data and documentation, type e.g. data(gss_panel08_long) and data(gss_panel_doc).
+#> For help on a specific GSS variable, type ?varname at the console.
 ```

 ### Single GSS years